 Ultimately platforms like Mindhamok are extremely vital.
 They are simply responding to a necessity that is not being satisfied elsewhere.
-Whilst Mindhamok is a great opportunity to improve wellbeing further there seems to be a pattern occurring where students’ feelings are completely disregarded and invalidated by higher institutions.
-Acknowledging that university students, young people in general, are the future and that supporting their wellbeing should be vital to their academic development should not just be the goals of a small organisation like Mindhamok but rather those who’s services we are directly paying for.
-The government and universities have a duty to support and care, rather than sharing words of performative action which seems to be the default response.
+Whilst Mindhamok is a great opportunity to improve wellbeing further, there seems to be a pattern occurring where students’ feelings are disregarded by higher institutions.
+Acknowledging that university students are the future and that supporting their wellbeing should be vital to their academic development should not just be the goals of a small organisation like Mindhamok, but rather those who’s services we are directly paying for.
+The government and universities have a duty to support and care.
+Simply sharing words of performative action should not be their response.
 The existence of a space like Mindhamok is lifesaving and life changing, supporting the wider community and the future.
 Givey would encourage anybody to actively participate in their wellbeing and support an organisation like Mindhamok.

 Check out Mindhamok;

 If you found this article interesting to read, check out these:

 Food Meets Mood: The Startling Connection Between Nutrition and Mental Health – Givey | Blog

 World Wellbeing Week 2021 – Givey | Blog